Topic of Conference:

 Impact of intermittent energy restriction on women's health

-Dr Michelle Harvie, The University of Manchester, UK
+Dr Michelle Harvie, Manchester University Hospital Foundation NHS Trust, UK

 Sleep and nutrition for athletes